 from PyQt5.QtWidgets import QApplication, QLabel my_app = QApplication() label = QLabel('Hello World TechGeekBuzz!') label.show() label.show()

-PyGame is a well-known Python library to build desktop-based GUI games and applications.
-PyGame is capable of building cross-platform python based video-games.
-It comes with a wide range of built-in graphical and sound libraries, that help developers build interactive and powerful games.
+PyGame is a well-known Python library for building desktop-based GUI games and applications.
+It is capable of building cross-platform Python-based video games.
+PyGame comes with a wide range of built-in graphical and sound libraries that help developers build interactive and powerful games.

-It uses the Simple Direct Media Layer (SDL) library, which allows developers to create real-time computer game with the optimization of low-level C programming language and derivation.
-PyGame based applications and games can also be run on Android mobiles and tablets with the help of PyGame Subset for Android (PGS4A)
+Moreover, it uses the Simple Direct Media Layer (SDL) library, which allows developers to create real-time computer games with the optimization of low-level C programming language and derivation.
+PyGame-based applications and games can also run on Android devices with the help of PyGame Subset for Android (PGS4A).

 pip install pygame